pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 5977593e8c604f158f4d80f42c8233ef /my_model.h5 file 2 minutes ago     4.684MiB
 ```

-## Step 5 - A working example of basic data lineage
+## Step 6 - Adding lineage: a basic model for using Pachyderm's data lineage in Kubeflow
 To demonstrate data lineage, we need to create two versions of something.
 For the sake of time, and the fact that there's only one handwriting mnist dataset, you're just going to reupload the `mnist.npz`.
 You and I are just going to pretend that it's a new batch of handwriting data and that the model needs to be retrained.

 1. Rename the tfjob in our `mnist_tf_job_s3_gateway.yaml` with something like: